Your basket is currently empty!

 Potential risk and safety considerations for psilocybin use must be acknowledged.

-High doses can provoke anxiety or panic reactions, and those with a of psychosis should tread with caution.
+High doses can provoke anxiety or panic reactions, and those with a history of psychosis should tread with caution.

 Ultimately, understanding psilocybin’s mechanisms of action paves the way for informed choices and the freedom to explore new frontiers in mental health.